TeejMcSteez/TypstVSCodeExt/README.md

 - Cursor: Drag the vsix file to the extension pane

-- Add typstlandsupport-{version}.vsix to your extension file
+- Add typstlangsupport-{version}.vsix to your extension file

 - You now have Typst language support!